PEtab-dev/petab_select/doc/analysis.rst

 See the Python API docs for the :class:`petab_select.Models` class, which provides some methods.
 In particular, :attr:`petab_select.Models.df` can be used to get a quick overview over all models, as a pandas dataframe.

-Additionally, see the Python API docs for the ``petab_select.analysis`` module, which contains some methods to subset and group models, or compute "weights" (e.g. Akaike weights).
+Additionally, see the Python API docs for the :mod:`petab_select.analyze` module, which contains some methods to subset and group models, or compute "weights" (e.g. Akaike weights).